-It’s a stunning mix of white, brown and black – a real head turner.
-This color is not yet accepted to the APA, but I think it’s only a matter of time.
+It’s a stunning mix of white, brown, and black – a real head-turner.
+The APA does not yet accept this color, but I think it’s only a matter of time.

 It’s hard to mistake a Polish chicken – the hen will have a ‘pom-pom’ hairdo which is fairly neat and tidy.

-The roosters on the other hand look like ‘wild thing’ with the feathers giving a ‘bad hair’ day impression!
-The head feathers of both sexes grow up and then cascade over her head and face, sometimes causing visual problems.
+On the other hand, the roosters look like a ‘wild thing’ with the feathers giving a ‘bad hair’ day impression!
+Both sexes’ head feathers grow up and then cascade over her head and faces, sometimes causing visual problems.

-The head crest is supported by a bony prominence which arises from the skull.
+The head crest is supported by a bony prominence that arises from the skull.

 Polish chickens can also be bearded (depending on the variety), which sees a profusion of feathers around the head and face.

 The male bird can attain a weight of around six pounds, while the hen is usually around four and a half pounds.
-They are a white skinned bird.
+They are white-skinned birds.

 The egg production of polish chickens can be widely variable depending on the line of breeding.

-If you want a reliable daily egg layer, it would be wise to choose another breed since the Polish is so variable.
+If you want a reliable daily egg layer, it would be wise to choose another breed since the Polish are so variable.

 In general, they lay a fair amount of white, medium/large eggs.
-The average is around 200 eggs per year.
-As we have already noted, they will rarely brood although it is not unknown.
+The average is around 150 eggs per year.
+As we have already noted, they will rarely brood, although it is not unknown.

-I could not find any information on the parenting ability of the Mother hen, so I assume it’s a fairly rare occurrence!
+I could not find any information on the mother hen’s parenting ability, so I assume it’s a fairly rare occurrence!

-Where the Polish really shines is in the show or exhibition area, whether it be your local agricultural show or a top poultry show.
-If you think you might like a bird that is a pleasure to work with and sure to attract a lot of comments, this could be your ideal bird.
+The Polish really shines in the show or exhibition area, whether it be your local agricultural show or a top poultry show.
+If you think you might like a bird that is a pleasure to work with and sure to attract many comments, this could be your ideal bird.

-Although buying a ‘show-line’ bird is expensive, there are many Polish out there that are inexpensive to buy and have the possibility to be show quality birds – you have to shop around after doing your homework on the ‘standard of perfection’ for the Polish.
+Although buying a ‘show-line’ bird is expensive, there are many Polish out there that are inexpensive to buy and can be show quality birds – you have to shop around after doing your homework on the ‘standard of perfection for the Polish.

-You need to know that a lot of work goes into preparing birds for the top shows, but the local county shows are a bit more forgiving.
+You need to know that much work goes into preparing birds for the top shows, but the local county shows are a bit more forgiving.
 These are the places to start to get a taste of all that is involved.

-The 4H projects emphasize ‘hands-on’ learning, so having a bird that is able to be handled frequently and thrive is a true blessing.
+The 4H projects emphasize ‘hands-on’ learning, so having a bird that can be handled frequently and thrive is a true blessing.

-This breed bears confinement very well and due to its’ inquisitive nature and impeded eyesight, it’s probably best kept penned for safety.
+This breed bore confinement very well, and due to its inquisitive nature and impeded eyesight, it’s probably best kept penned for safety.
 It will certainly need dry quarters for the winter months.
 The head feathering can be a big issue once they get wet and then freeze.

-The Polish is not well known for its’ egg laying ability these days, but they do lay a good number of eggs in general, around 200 eggs/year.
+The Polish are not well known for their egg-laying ability these days, but they do lay a good number of eggs in general, around 200 eggs/year.

-It takes them a while to get into the swing of laying, but once they do they can lay pretty consistently.
-If you want an egg laying machine for your flock – the Polish is not it!
+It takes them a while to get into the swing of lying, but they can lay pretty consistently once they do.
+If you want an egg-laying machine for your flock – the Polish is not it!

-If your home flock is packed with assertive breeds such as Rhode Islands, Welsummers’ etc. the Polish may be picked on.
-They tend to be low in the pecking order because of their docile nature and good temperament – and pulling the head feathers seem to be irresistible to some birds!
+If your home flock is packed with assertive breeds such as Rhode Islands, Welsummers’ etc., the Polish may be picked on.
+They tend to be low in the pecking order because of their docile nature and good temperament – and pulling the head feathers seems to be irresistible to some birds!

-Finally, the head feathers are especially prone to infestations of lice or mites, so the hens need to be checked regularly before the problem becomes especially troublesome.
+Finally, the head feathers are especially prone to lice or mites’ infestations, so the hens need to be checked regularly before the problem becomes especially troublesome.

-The Polish is generally said to be a calm and gentle bird, suitable for children to have as pets.
+The Polish are generally said to be a calm and gentle bird, suitable for children to have as pets.

-They can be nervous and flighty, but this is usually attributed to the visual problems the bird has with head feathering.
-Talking or whistling on your approach to the bird will alert them that you are coming and they will be less inclined to startle.
+They can be nervous and flighty, but this is usually attributed to the bird’s head feathers’ visual problems.
+Talking or whistling on your approach to the bird will alert them that you are coming, and they will be less inclined to startle.

-Trimming of the feathers around the facial area is frequently necessary for the wellbeing of the bird, not only for the ability to see predators, but also to keep feathers out of the eye which could lead to an eye infection.
+Trimming of the feathers around the facial area is frequently necessary for the wellbeing of the bird, not only for the ability to see predators but also to keep feathers out of the eye, leading to an eye infection.

 The hens rarely go broody, but this can obviously vary from strain to strain.

-Although many Polish are bred purely for exhibition or ‘eye candy’, some breeders have chosen to remain truer to the origins of the bird and these birds are more likely to be better layers and tend toward some broodiness.
+Although many Polish are bred purely for exhibition or ‘eye candy, some breeders have chosen to remain truer to the birds’ origins.
+These birds are more likely to be better layered and tend toward some broodiness.

-They are said to be low in the pecking order since they have such a mild and calm temperament, also most other chickens can’t resist pulling those head feathers which can lead to bald chickens….or worse.
+They are low in the pecking order since they have such a mild and calm temperament.
+Most other chickens can’t resist pulling those head feathers, leading to bald chickens….or worse.